mvolkmann/blog/src/deno.md

 For more install options, see the
 {% aTargetBlank "https://deno.land/", "main Deno website" %}.

+To update to the latest version, enter `deno upgrade`.

 ## Options

 To get help on `deno` options, enter `deno help`, `deno --help`, or `deno -h`.